 For a small percentage of writers, writer’s block is about the possibilities being so endless that there’s too much to choose from.
 There’s an even smaller percentage who don’t like unleashing the dark recesses of their mind to the extent that they would be placed under analytical scrutiny.

 As for the plotting, I didn’t like planning the ending because things are more likely to change.
 I just write for as long as possible.
 It’s like what John Woo said about being a director – it’s like being a painter i.e. going where the mood takes you.
 Deadlines can make the writing forced (the same thing applies to records).
 This is why I’m lucky that my five (and only) novels were written before the contract stage.
 Coincidentally, most Hong Kong film directors don’t like planning endings because ideas are bound to spring up which change the course of the narrative.

 Be open-minded about taking stories to their natural conclusions (no matter how dark).
 People pull too many punches and push fewer envelopes because they don’t want to depress themselves or others.

 The following is taken from Keith Strandberg’s overlooked manuscript…

 Most stories fit a standard model.
 The movie paradigm goes like this: START.
 PLOT POINT #1.
 PLOT POINT #2.
 CLIMAX.
 DENOUEMENT.
-Usually, the end is a few twists and turns away from the beginning.
+The end is a few twists and turns away from the beginning.
 If a movie is too linear and easy to follow, it gets boring.
 So, about 10 minutes into the movie, along comes PLOT POINT #1, which serves to spin the story in another direction.
 After that plot point, the movie goes along telling its story, the audience is settling into it, enjoying the story and thinking they know where it’s going.